FernandusJs/Data4/README.md

+In order to be able to run the code in this repository, you need to install some software and packages.
+Follow the instructions with care.

 ### 1. Install Python
 1. Install the latest version of python 3.9 from https://www.python.org/downloads/ (WINDOWS: https://www.python.org/downloads/release/python-3913/)
 2. WINDOWS: make sure to check the box "Add Python 3.9 to PATH" during installation
 3. After installation, open a terminal and run the command: python --version (should be 3.9.x)

 ### 2. Making sure to use the correct Java version
-1. If not already installed on your system, install a Java version 8 up to 17 (NOT 18 or 20!) from https://www.oracle.com/java/technologies/javase/
+1. If not already installed on your system, install a Java version 8 up to 17 (NEWER JAVA VERSIONS ARE NOT COMPATTIBLE!) from https://www.oracle.com/java/technologies/javase/

 ### 3. Loading this project in PyCharm
 1. Open PyCharm